understanding-search/maze-dataset/docs/paper/paper.md

 \input{figures/tex/tab1_benchmarks.tex}

 \input{figures/tex/fig6_benchmarks.tex}

 ## Success Rate Estimation {#sec:success-rate-estimation}

-In order to replicate the exact dataset distribution of [@easy_to_hard], the parameter [`MazeDatasetConfig.endpoint_kwargs:`](https://understanding-search.github.io/maze-dataset/maze_dataset/dataset/maze_dataset_config.html#MazeDatasetConfig.endpoint_kwargs) [`EndpointKwargsType`](https://understanding-search.github.io/maze-dataset/maze_dataset/dataset/maze_dataset_config.html#EndpointKwargsType) allows for additional constraints such as enforcing that the start or end point be in a "dead end" with only one accessible neighbor cell.
-However, combining these constraints with cyclic mazes (such as those generated with percolation), as was required for the work in [@knutson2024logicalextrapolation], can lead to an absence of valid start and end points.
-Placing theoretical bounds on this success rate is difficult, as it depends on the exact maze generation algorithm and parameters used.
+In order to replicate the exact dataset distribution of [@easy_to_hard], the parameter [`MazeDatasetConfig.endpoint_kwargs:`](https://understanding-search.github.io/maze-dataset/maze_dataset/dataset/maze_dataset_config.html#MazeDatasetConfig.endpoint_kwargs) [`EndpointKwargsType`](https://understanding-search.github.io/maze-dataset/maze_dataset/dataset/maze_dataset_config.html#EndpointKwargsType) allows for additional constraints, such as enforcing that the start or end point be in a "dead end" with only one accessible neighbor cell.
+However, combining these constraints with cyclic mazes[^lemsn_cstr] can lead to an absence of valid start and end points.
 To deal with this, our package provides a way to estimate the success rate of a given configuration using a symbolic regression model trained with PySR [@pysr].
 More details on this can be found in [`estimate_dataset_fractions.ipynb`](https://understanding-search.github.io/maze-dataset/notebooks/estimate_dataset_fractions.html).

+[^lemsn_cstr]: Such as those generated with percolation, as was required for the work in [@knutson2024logicalextrapolation].

 \input{figures/tex/fig7_sre.tex}